 This is obviously one of the cheaper options on the market but it suits me right now and I’ve had no issues with it.
 I may upgrade at a later date, but if you’re new to photography then this a great option to get you started.

 Having a portable charger has saved my life with tech on more than one occasion.
 Using all these social media apps means that I run my battery down often!
 I can charge my phone or even my camera if it gets low.

 I love the feel of real books and often buy them second hand on my travels, then leave them behind in hostels and accommodation.
-But when there are books I really want to read or I am seriously at my weight limit having a Kindle means I’m never without something to read!
+But when there are books I really want to read or I am seriously at my weight limit having a Kindle means I’m never without something to read.
+Also important now I run the Scotland Book Club!

 I used to always get caught short with the wrong plugs since I have devices with New Zealand, EU and UK plugs and I’d inevitably forget one of the adaptors whenever I went somewhere.
 If you get a multi-converter you don’t have that problem, and I love how this one also has USB ports to charge things like my iPhone and GoPro at the same time.

 Seriously good advice for train trips!
 It’s a super informative website that I always refer to when I don’t understand what I should be booking train wise.

 Brings together all the European Rail companies in one spot and makes it easy to book across multiple countries.

 This company operates in so many different countries in Europe and they usually have awesome fares.
-It was as SO cheap when I was travelling around Poland and into Slovakia as well, under their partner Polski Bus.
+It was SO cheap when I was travelling around Poland and into Slovakia as well, under their partner Polski Bus.

 A carsharing website where people can offer rides and you can join in, or ask for rides.
 It’s super popular in Spain and usually cheaper and faster than taking a bus that stops in every little place.